What are Provisions?

 Creating a Provision

-There are a number of factors that could cause a company to create provisions; however, there are certain requirements that must be fulfilled before a financial obligation can be viewed as a provision.
+A number of factors could cause a company to create provisions; however, certain requirements must be fulfilled before a financial obligation can be viewed as a provision.
 These include:

-- The company must perform a reliable amount of regulatory measurement of the obligation.
+- The company must perform a reliable amount of regulatory measures of the obligation.
 The measurement must be undertaken by company management.

 - It must be probable that the obligation results in a financial drag on economic resources.